saper-2/rpi-5inch-hdmi-touchscreen-driver/README.md

 00000af: 00aa 0107 ef0b 22bb 0000 0000 0000 0000 0000 0000 0000 00aa 00  ......"..................
 ```

-So how to tell if I have 25 or 22 bytes, each touch frame starts from 0xAA, followed by byte that tell if this is a touch or release, after this are 2 coordinates (x and Y) of touch in 16bit value (2 byte per each coordinate: 2 bytes for X and 2 bytes for Y - 4 bytes total).
-After that there is 0xBB and goes 0x00's (in multitouch touch panels (capacitive touch panels) in those bytes are coords up to 5 additional touch points).
+So how to tell if I have 25 or 22 bytes, each report frame of touch start from 0xAA, followed by byte that tell if this is a touch or release, after this are 2 coordinates (x and Y) of touch in 16bit value (2 byte per each coordinate: 2 bytes for X and 2 bytes for Y - 4 bytes total).
+After that there is 0xBB and goes few 0x00's (in multitouch panels (capacitive ones) in those bytes are placed up to 5 additional touch points).
-As you can see, in first line there is already a start of next frame (0xAA) at 23rd byte so I change parameter ```-c``` to 22:
+As you can see, in first line there is already a start of next frame (0xAA) at 23rd byte so I change parameter ```-c``` to 22 ( 25-(23-1) = 3 too much, 25-3=22):
 ```
 pi@raspiv2 ~ $ sudo xxd -c 22 /dev/hidraw0
 0000000: aa01 0a93 07dc bb00 0000 0000 0000 0000 0000 0000 0000  ......................